Did You Know?

 Helping Burlington Shine

-With a focus on corporate responsibility, Burlington Hydro Electric Inc. (BHEI) strives to contribute to the quality of life in the community, aligning its business strategies in ways that lend support to the City’s prosperity goals and sustainable growth.
+With a focus on corporate responsibility, Burlington Hydro Inc. strives to contribute to the quality of life in the community, aligning its business strategies in ways that lend support to the City’s prosperity goals and sustainable growth.
 With a consistent record of good safety performance, positive employee relations, ongoing asset reinvestment, and strong system reliability, the company is well positioned to build on its strengths and lay the foundation for future success.

 - Continuing to build long-term value for our customers and our shareholder by placing emphasis on operational excellence and productivity gains;